MasoomChoudhury/prompt-gen/README.md

 ## 📞 Contact Me

-If you like my project or have any internship opportunities, please reach out to me at masoom.kc@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/masoomchoudhury/).
+If you like my project or have any internship opportunities, please reach out to me at masoom.kc@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/masoom-choudhury/).

----

-*This project was created with lots of chai and midnight coding sessions! ☕*